 Read Aloud Chapter Books as a Family

 Don’t think your preschooler is too young to enjoy listening to chapter books, and don’t think your tween is too old!
 Make reading a family affair.
 We like to read aloud from a favorite chapter book before bed.
-Here is an amazing list of chapter books to read aloud as a family.
+Here is an amazing list of chapter books to read aloud at bedtime.

 Keep Books in Your House